-If you ask the average person to name any three countries that have rain forests, chances are their minds will jump to tropical regions—Central and South America, equatorial Africa, or the islands of southeast Asia.
+If you ask the average person to name any three countries that have rain forests, chances are their minds will jump to tropical regions—especially Central and South America, equatorial Africa, or the islands of southeast Asia.
 Most people would not include, say, Canada on their lists, because as everyone knows, rain forests are consistently hot places.
 And this is exactly what I always believed too.
-Several years ago when I was living in Canada, my wife, Morgen, mentioned in passing, “Oh, we’ve got rain forests here.”
+A couple of decades ago when I was living in Canada, my wife, Morgen, mentioned in passing, “Oh, we’ve got rain forests here.”
 And I thought: “Yeah, right.
 And deserts too.
 What else did Santa Claus tell you?”
 But it seems Mr. Kringle was right after all.
 Canada does indeed have rain forests—just not of the tropical variety, which was the only kind I had ever heard of.
 (As a matter of fact, there are also deserts in Canada…but that’s a story for another day.)

 Moisten and Seal

 The main thing that determines whether a forest should be considered a rain forest is the amount of rainfall it receives—generally, the threshold is about 100 inches (2.5m) per year.
 This high moisture content—concentrated still further into fog by the leaves that form the canopy—encourages the heavy growth of plants, which in turn support animal life.
-When evergreen forests appear along the coast of a landmass with mountains on the other side, the mountains tend to trap the moist air blowing in from the sea, producing an unusually heavy rainfall in the forest.
+When evergreen forests appear along the coast of a landmass with mountains on the other side, unusually heavy rainfall often occurs in in the forest.
 Voilà: rain forest.
 Such conditions exist in several parts of the world, including the west coast of North America (from Alaska as far south as northern California), the west coast of Chile, parts of Tasmania and New Zealand, and even a small patch of Norway.

 Temperate rain forests are, on average, much cooler than tropical rain forests, and also subject to greater seasonal variations.
 Summer temperatures may go as high as only 80°F (27°C), and in the winter, the temperature may occasionally dip below freezing.
 But the weather is not the only thing that’s different.
 Temperate rain forests support a narrower variety of plant and animal life.
 Canopy trees include evergreens such as Sitka spruce, western hemlock, western red cedar, and Douglas fir, and some deciduous trees as well.
 Where a tropical rain forest would overflow with vines and climbing plants, a temperate rain forest has a profusion of ferns, moss, and lichens.
-(Having visited both tropical and temperate rain forests, I was amused to see an old episode of The X-Files whose opening scene was set in the rain forests of Costa Rica—but, having been filmed near Vancouver in a temperate rain forest, all the vegetation was completely wrong.)
+(Having visited both tropical and temperate rain forests, I’m always amused to see TV shows with scenes set in tropical rain forests but filmed near Vancouver in a temperate rain forest—all the vegetation is completely wrong.)

 In a tropical rain forest, most of the animal life makes its home in the canopy—not just birds but monkeys, sloths, snakes, and a variety of insects.
 In a temperate rain forest, by contrast, most of the animal life is on or near the ground.
 There’s a smaller and less exotic variety of animals, too, although a great deal of the animal life consists of insects that are normally unseen, living in rotting logs from huge fallen trees.